pratikisc/ISCSalesOps/SFDC Case Bookings/001 Grouped Bookings Query for Sales Commissions.md

 ---
 title: Opportunity to Case Metrics Mapping.
-NOTE: Only Bookings with Commission Processing flag = NULL are included in calculations and are not grouped into opportunities downstream for Sales Commissions
+NOTE: Only Bookings with Commission Processing flag = NULL are included in calculations
 description: View for getting the connection between grouped cases metrics to the relevant opportunity.
 Renewal, Amendment and Transfer% cases are included in the grouping.
 Status: Interim View.
 ---